 With all that said, how do you actually best prepare yourself for the test?

-Worry not, because for the first time ever, with all the insights gathered from our pool of real candidates who have taken the Imbellus test, we are releasing our Problem-Solving Game Strategy Guide in 2021!
+Worry not, because for the first time ever, with all the insights gathered from our pool of real candidates who have taken the Imbellus test, we are releasing a new article – Problem-Solving Game Strategy Guide in 2021!